 What Is a Sole Proprietorship?

 Many freelancers, consultants, and other professional service providers work as Sole Proprietorships.
-The Sole Proprietorship structure is also attractive to entrepreneurs in other industries, too (retail, landscaping, cleaning, and more).
+This business structure is also attractive to entrepreneurs in other industries, too (retail, landscaping, cleaning, and more).
 It’s common for entrepreneurs to start as Sole Proprietorships and then register their companies as formal business entities when they begin to grow or expand their businesses.

 How do Income Taxes and Legal Liability Work?

 A Sole Proprietorship is considered the same legal and tax-paying entity as its owner.
 The owner is personally liable for the legal and financial debts of the business.
-So, if a Sole Proprietorship doesn’t pay its bills or gets sued by a customer or vendor, the owner’s personal assets (home, car, checking and savings accounts, etc.) might be seized to settle those debts.
+So, if the business owner doesn’t pay their bills or gets sued by a customer or vendor, the owner’s personal assets (home, car, checking and savings accounts, etc.) might be seized to settle those debts.

 How Do You Form a Sole Proprietorship?

 Unlike a Limited Liability Company or C Corporation, a Sole Proprietorship is not a formal business entity.
 Sole Proprietors do not have to file business registration paperwork with the state.
 As soon as the owner begins to conduct business with the intent to make a profit, the Sole Proprietorship is established.

 Sole proprietors may have to obtain certain types of business or professional licenses and permits to operate legally in their industry or location.

 When sole proprietors do not want to include their first and last name in their business name, they must request to use a tradename by filing a DBA (“Doing Business As”).
 Some states call it a “fictitious name” filing.
 Depending on the business’s location, the fictitious name must be filed with the state or the county clerk.